Cricket: England V Sri Lanka 1st Test Scoreboard - ExBulletin

 Text size

-Scoreboard at the stumps on the first day of the first Test match between England and Sri Lanka at Old Trafford on Wednesday:
+Scoreboard at the end of Sri Lanka's second innings on the fourth day of the first Test match against England at Old Trafford on Saturday:

 A. Fernando not out 0